 |Specific employment opportunities are found as||Typical employers of recent graduates|

 Please note: Listed credits for the Baccalaureate Degree are credits required after Associate Degree level is completed.
-The information in these file(s) is current as of October 11, 2012.
-Contact Summit College Academic Advising Services for any updates.
+Contact CAST Academic Advising Services for any updates.